chriswayg/apache-php/README.md

 ```
 docker build -t my-php-site .
-docker run -d --name=my-php-site_1 -p 80:80 -p 443:443 chriswayg/apache-php
+docker run -d --name=my-php-site_1 -p 80:80 -p 443:443 my-php-site
 docker logs my-php-site_1
 ```

 ### SSL Certificate & Key

 By default, Apache will use the Debian generated "snakeoil" key when serving SSL.
 Obviously this isn't sufficient or advisable for production, so you'll want to mount or copy a real certificate into `/etc/ssl/certs/` and the coreesponding key into `/etc/ssl/private/`.
 Edit `default-ssl.conf` to include the paths to your new cert and key and mount or copy it into `/etc/apache2/sites-available/` If you don't want to use SSL, you don't need to forward port 443 when running the container.

+### Directories with important data:

+Copy or mount needed data for these directories as described above or use [Data Volume Containers](https://docs.docker.com/userguide/dockervolumes/) to store the data.

+* Webroot: `/var/www/html/`
+* Apache2 config: `/etc/apache2/`
+* SSL: `/etc/ssl/`
+* PHP: `/etc/php5/apache2/php.ini`

 ### Used by Concrete5.7 CMS Docker Image

-See https://github.com/chriswayg/concrete5.7 where this image is used and https://hub.docker.com/r/chriswayg/concrete5.7/
+See how this image is used as the base of my [Concrete5.7 CMS Docker Image](https://hub.docker.com/r/chriswayg/concrete5.7/) and the corresponding Github repository here: https://github.com/chriswayg/concrete5.7

 ---
 ###### License: